 Simple sinking and floating

 Use cardboard discs to make spinning pens.
-You could try with paper and thinner/thicker card to see which works the best.
+You can make these with paper and thinner or thicker card to see which works best.

 Coke and Mento Reaction